fclabs/rag-front-streamlit/README.md

 ### Running

-To run the project, you need to run the following command:
+To run the project, you need to run the following command in the repo root:

 ```bash
 docker compose up --build